Updated: May 28, 2026

 1. Installation approach

-PWA doesn’t require any downloading and installing.
+One of the key benefits of PWA is skipping the download and install altogether.
 Users need two clicks to bookmark it and add it to their home screen for direct access.
 Therefore, PWA can boost users’ engagement without the hassle of downloads and installations.

-Enhancing readers’ engagement is one of the top-of-mind goals for media, such as Forbes.
+Enhancing readers’ engagement and digital media time is one of the top-of-mind goals for brands like Forbes.
 Thanks to introducing PWA, they experienced a 100% increase in engagement rates and raised readership by 12%.

 Here is a simple visualization to compare the convenience of both options from a user’s perspective.